balinticha/magic-engine/Engine/Base/EntitySystem/docs.md

 ## Overview

-The Entity System in MagicThing is the core framework for game logic execution.
+The Entity System in MagicEngine is the core framework for game logic execution.
 It integrates with `DefaultEcs` to provide a structured way to manage and run "Systems" — classes that operate on entities or manage specific game functionality.

 The system is orchestrated by the `SystemManager`, which handles the discovery, initialization, dependency injection, and execution loop of all `EntitySystem` instances.